Nasal consonant: Lack of phonemic nasals

 When a language is claimed to lack nasals altogether, as with several Niger–Congo languages or the Pirahã language of the Amazon, nasal and non-nasal or prenasalized consonants usually alternate allophonically, and it is a theoretical claim on the part of the individual linguist that the nasal is not the basic form of the consonant.
 In the case of some Niger–Congo languages, for example, nasals occur before only nasal vowels.
 Since nasal vowels are phonemic, it simplifies the picture somewhat to assume that nasalization in occlusives is allophonic.
 There is then a second step in claiming that nasal vowels nasalize oral occlusives, rather than oral vowels denasalizing nasal occlusives, that is, whether /[mã, mba]/ are phonemically //mbã, mba// without full nasals, or //mã, ma// without prenasalized stops.
 Postulating underlying oral or prenasalized stops rather than true nasals helps to explain the apparent instability of nasal correspondences throughout Niger–Congo compared with, for example, Indo-European.
 Proto-Mande has also been reconstructed with a system in which nasals are allophones of oral stops and approximants.

 This analysis comes at the expense, in some languages, of postulating either a single nasal consonant that can only be syllabic, or a larger set of nasal vowels than oral vowels, both typologically odd situations.
 The way such a situation could develop is illustrated by a Jukunoid language, Wukari.
 Wukari allows oral vowels in syllables like ba, mba and nasal vowels in bã, mã, suggesting that nasals become prenasalized stops before oral vowels.
 Historically, however, *mb became **mm before nasal vowels, and then reduced to *m, leaving the current asymmetric distribution.

-In older speakers of the Tlingit language, /[l]/ and /[n]/ are allophones.
-Tlingit is usually described as having an unusual, perhaps unique lack of //l// despite having five lateral obstruents; the older generation could be argued to have //l// but at the expense of having no nasals.
+In some older speakers of the Tlingit language, /[l]/ and /[n]/ are allophones of each other, although /[l]/ is mostly obsolete now.
+The lack of a plain //l// for most speakers despite the existence of several other lateral obstruents has been noted as typologically unusual.